-Although the year 2017, in ROLEX language, pretty much focused on the arrival of the new Rolex Sea-Dweller 126600 (and on the new Rolex Yacht-Master 40mm 116621 Two Tone Everose Steel Chocolate Dial in 2016), it should be highlighted too that it was also the year that brought us three new gold Rolex Daytona watches.
-The Formula 1 official sponsoring brand has been keeping up with the development of the new Daytona range that began with the 2013 platinum version and paved the way for the ceramic bezel, passing through the two steel references that replaced the historic references, all the way up to the three gold versions with a panda dial launched this year.
+Although the last years were, in Rolex language, pretty much focused on the arrival of the new Rolex Sea-Dweller 126600, the new Rolex Yacht-Master 40mm 116621 Two Tone Everose Steel Chocolate Dial, the Rolex Oyster Perpetual Cosmograph Daytona Steel and Cerachrom and, this year, the Rolex Deepsea 126660 and, above all, the Rolex GMT Master II “Pepsi” 126710 BLRO, it should be highlighted too that it was also the year that brought us three new gold Rolex Daytona watches.
+The Formula 1 official sponsoring brand has been keeping up over the years with the continuous development of the new Daytona range that began with the 2013 platinum version and paved the way for the Cerachrom ceramic bezel, passing through the two steel references that replaced the historic references, all the way up to the three gold versions with a panda dial launched this year.

 Would you go for a modern Daytona in Steel or one in Gold (both with Cerachrom)?

-We are talking about a market price close to that of the references listed in this article; reference 116518LN, reference 116519LN and reference 116515LN.
-ROLEX, to make some order among the so many references that are part of the Daytona family, already launched the new gold Rolex Daytona watches a few years ago; they were all named after reference 116515LN and they came both with Arabic numerals or applied baton-style indices, and they all featured an exclusive Everose gold case (ROLEX’s very own alloy).
+We are talking about a market price that is closing up with that of the references listed in this article; reference 116518LN, reference 116519LN and reference 116515LN.
+Rolex, to make some order among the so many references that are part of the Daytona family, already launched the new gold Rolex Daytona chronograph watches a few years ago; they were all named after reference 116515LN and they came both with Arabic numerals or applied baton-style indices, and they all featured an exclusive Everose gold case (Rolex’s very own alloy).

 Who is the quintessential Daytona's fan?

-The debut from few years ago of the Cerachrom bezel and of the versions made of precious metals re-positioned this collection upwards (in my opinion, the steel chrono somehow overlapped in the past with the diver’s watches), but, at the same time, ROLEX never changed the general proportions of its collection (as it did instead, on different occasions, with its sports timepieces).
-The collection still preserves its classic size (40mm) and its mixture of corners, curves and the general layout of the different elements (like, for instance, the counters and no date) that make this timepiece extraordinarily well-proportioned.
+The debut from few years ago of the Cerachrom bezel and of the versions made of precious metals re-positioned this collection upwards (in my opinion, the steel chrono somehow overlapped in the past with the diver’s watches), but, at the same time, Rolex never changed the general proportions of its collection (as it did instead, on different occasions, with its sports timepieces like the Yacht-Master II).
+The collection still preserves its classic size (40mm) and its balanced mixture of corners, curves and the general layout of the different elements (like, for instance, the sub-dials and no date at all) that make this timepiece extraordinarily well-proportioned.

-The modern Rolex Daytona
+The modern Rolex Daytona.

-However, it is well-known that, in the last two years, ROLEX has reviewed both the proportions and details of its collections and the new Rolex Daytona 2017 watches follow the same policy that was introduced with the Datejust 41; the search for perfect proportions and a refined elegance achieved through smoothing out any style excess.
+However, it is well-known that, in the last two years, Rolex has reviewed both the proportions and details of its collections and the new Rolex Daytona watches follow the same approach that was introduced with the Datejust 41; the search for perfect proportions and a refined elegance achieved through smoothing out any style excess.
 As stated before, the new 116515LN reference features an Everose case as do the models of this reference-collection, the other two new Rolex Daytona 2017 are made of white gold and yellow gold, respectively.
-The pink dial is replaced by steel and champagne in the other two versions, coupled with the three black counters and the red-coloured “Daytona” writing.
+The pink dial is replaced by steel and champagne in the other two versions, coupled with the three black registers and the red-coloured “Daytona” writing.

-The touch and feel provided by the Cerachrom bezel insert coupled with Rolex's gold alloy (s)
+The touch and feel provided by the Cerachrom bezel insert coupled with Rolex's gold alloys.

-We have already written extensively about the 4130 caliber that equips the Rolex Daytona, but, in my opinion, it is worth pointing out that ROLEX constantly adds in new refinements (part of a continuous improvement process within the life cycle of the product) to an in-house built calibre that already boasts proverbial reliability and prolonged longevity qualities.
+We have already written extensively about the 4130 caliber that equips the Rolex Daytona, but, in my opinion, it is worth pointing out that Rolex constantly adds in new refinements (part of a continuous improvement process within the life cycle of the product) to an in-house designed and built calibre that already boasts proven reliability and prolonged longevity qualities.
 The timing precision forms part of these improvements and the adoption of an internal certification programme (that has been in place for the last few years already) that has overcome the obsolete COSC standard, is an undeniable plus side.
 I still believe that the manufacture that launched so many innovations in the history of watch-making will soon come up with an in-house idea to counteract the Metas certification, despite the fact that the prestige and success of its products do not require it (commercially speaking).

 It's well known to everyone, however, that buying a Rolex Daytona is an investment that will last with the passing of time.
 Price-wise, I would choose the white gold version (reference 116519LN has a current market price that is lower than the recommended retail price) and give up a white gold replacement bracelet (considering how the Oysterflex was crafted, I believe there is no replacement bracelet available anyway).
 If I were to directly choose between the last two versions, I would definitely opt for reference 116515LN because I believe that no new generation gold Rolex Daytona could ever match such flavour, such flair and such a perfect coupling of Everose, panda dial and Oysterflex.

-(Photo credit: Horbiter's proprietary photo-shooting)
+(Photo credit: Horbiter®'s proprietary photo-shooting)

 Gaetano C @Horbiter®